MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

   - Get phone numbers for customer support.

   - Provide feedback and ideas for the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] team.

-- Drag and drop multiple files from your local file folder into the PC app gallery to import the files.

 - The media panel automatically resizes to fit the attached media, which optimizes for the [!include[pn-hololens](../includes/pn-hololens.md)] field of view.

-- Depth LSR for improved stabilization of holograms.

-- The Recent guides list now reflects the user's recently opened guides.
+- The **Recent guides** list now reflects the user's recently opened guides.

+- Holograms stabilization is improved and optimized for HoloLens 2.

 ### October, 29, 2019